dart-lang/pana/test/goldens/end2end/gg-1.0.12.json_report.md

 <details>
 <summary>
-The constraint `^2.0.0` on gg_publish does not support the stable version `3.0.0`.
+The constraint `^1.0.0` on gg_json does not support the stable version `2.0.0`.
 </summary>

-Try running `dart pub upgrade --major-versions gg_publish` to update the constraint.
+Try running `dart pub upgrade --major-versions gg_json` to update the constraint.
 </details>

 ### [*] 10/10 points: Package supports latest stable Dart and Flutter SDKs